The Violence of Us versus Them

 • Cosmopolitanism – the rise of forces such as literacy, mobility, and mass media, which “can prompt people to take the perspectives of people unlike themselves and to expand their circle of sympathy to embrace them.”

 Is violence in the world declining?
-Given that most of humanity is trapped in identifying with the past; that ego identity is based on seeing oneself as separate from others; and that instinctual forces govern much of ‘normal’ activity in the world – I don’t think so, but perhaps, part of the issue is that we are bombarded with too much of “if it bleeds, it leads” and social media being used more for discharging and reacting, than real contact.
+Given that most of humanity is trapped in identifying with the past, that ego identity is based on seeing oneself as separate from others, and that instinctual forces govern much of ‘normal’ activity in the world, I don’t think so.
+Perhaps part of the issue is that we are bombarded with too much of “if it bleeds, it leads,” and social media is being used more for discharging and reacting than real contact.

 FAQ